Diver propulsion vehicle: History

-Human torpedoes or manned torpedoes are a type of diver propulsion vehicle used as secret naval weapons in World War II.
+Human torpedoes or crewed torpedoes are a type of diver propulsion vehicle used as secret naval weapons in World War II.
 The name was commonly used to refer to the weapons that Italy, and later Britain, deployed in the Mediterranean and used to attack ships in enemy harbours.

 The first human torpedo was the Italian Maiale ("Pig").
 In operation, it was carried by another vessel (usually a normal submarine), and launched near the target.
 It was electrically propelled, with two crewmen in diving suits and rebreathers riding astride.
 They steered the torpedo at slow speed to the target, used the detachable warhead as a limpet mine and then rode the torpedo away.
 The nose of the torpedo was filled with pounds of TNT and would be hung under a ship's keel.

 The idea was successfully applied by the Italian navy (Regia Marina) early in World War II and then copied by the British when they discovered how effective this weapon could be after three Italian units successfully penetrated the harbour of Alexandria and damaged the British battleships HMS Queen Elizabeth and HMS Valiant, and the tanker "Sagona."
 The official Italian name for their craft was "Siluro a Lenta Corsa" (SLC or "Slow-running torpedo"), but the Italian operators nicknamed it "Maiale" after their inventor Teseo Tesei said that it was making the noise of a pig while moored on the beach.
 The British versions were named "chariots".

 The Motorised Submersible Canoe (MSC), nicknamed Sleeping Beauty, was built by British Special Operations Executive (SOE) during World War II as an underwater vehicle for a single frogman to perform clandestine reconnaissance or attacks against enemy vessels.